inc/tilt/sdk/README.md

 Successful API requests will result in HTTP status code 200 and contain a field "ok" with the value True.
 Unsuccessful API requests may result either in the value of "ok" being False or HTTP status 500.

-The latest JavaScript library is available at https://tilt.cash/js/tilt.js.
+The latest JavaScript library is available at https://tilt.cash/js/tilt.js and https://tilt.cash/js/tilt.min.js.

 ### API Key